Aston Martin: 1947–1972: David Brown

-In 1947, old-established (1860) privately owned Huddersfield gear and machine tools manufacturer David Brown Limited bought Aston Martin putting it under control of its Tractor Group.
+In 1947, old-established (1860) privately owned Huddersfield gear and machine tools manufacturer David Brown Limited bought Aston Martin, putting it under control of its Tractor Group.
 David Brown became Aston Martin's latest saviour.
-He also acquired without its factory Lagonda's business for its 2.6-litre W. O. Bentley-designed engine.
+He also acquired Lagonda, without its factory, for its 2.6-litre W. O. Bentley-designed engine.
 Lagonda moved operations to Newport Pagnell and shared engines, resources and workshops.
 Aston Martin began to build the classic "DB" series of cars.

 In April 1950, they announced planned production of their Le Mans prototype to be called the DB2, followed by the DB2/4 in 1953, the DB2/4 MkII in 1955, the DB Mark III in 1957 and the Italian-styled 3.7 L DB4 in 1958.

 While these models helped Aston Martin establish a good racing pedigree, the DB4 stood out and yielded the famous DB5 in 1963.
 Aston stayed true to its grand touring style with the DB6 (1965–70), and DBS (1967–1972).

 The six-cylinder engines of these cars from 1954 up to 1965 were designed by Tadek Marek.